Delaying Your Loved One’s Addiction Treatment Over The Holidays Can Be Dangerous

 In a study by Alcohol Monitoring Systems on alcohol consumption by high-risk drivers during the holiday season, violations jumped 33 percent compared to the rest of the year, and excessive drinking and increased rates of DUI injuries and deaths occurred even despite the drivers’ knowledge that they were being monitored.

-“If you have a loved one who needs to get help for an alcohol or drug addiction, the time to act is now and not after the holidays,” according to Trish Caldwell, a family therapist for over 25 years and the corporate director of Family Services for Recovery Centers of America.
+“If you have a loved one who needs to get help for an alcohol or drug addiction, the time to act is now and not after the holidays,” according Clinical Services for Recovery Centers of America.
 “There are so many triggers at this time of year that can push a person in active addiction into a downward spiral or a relapse that can be deadly.
 The pain of thinking about their loved one in treatment during the holidays can feel overwhelming, but for so many families the pain of their loved one being home can be even scarier if they continue to use.
 Getting the help they deserve now lets the family begin to heal and move towards creating meaningful lives in recovery well beyond the holidays.”

 Read the full article here: Delaying Your Loved One’s Addiction Treatment Over The Holidays Can Be Dangerous